Arctic National Wildlife Refuge: History

 In 1953, an article was published in the journal of the Sierra Club by then National Park Service planner George Collins and biologist Lowell Sumner titled "Northeast Alaska: The Last Great Wilderness".
 Collins and Sumner then recruited Wilderness Society President Olaus Murie and his wife Margaret Murie with an effort to permanently protect the area.

 In 1954, the National Park Service recommended that the untouched areas in the Northeastern region of Alaska be preserved for research and protection of nature.
 The question of whether to drill for oil in the National Wildlife Arctic Refuge has been a political controversy since 1977.
 The debate mainly concerns section 1002 in the ANWR.
 Section 1002 is located on the coastal plain where many of the Arctic's diverse wildlife species reside.
-The usage of section 1002 in ANWR depends on the amount of oil worldwide.
 There are two sides of this debate: support for drilling and the opposition of drilling.
-Most of the supporters for drilling are big oil companies and political campaigners who sought to go after the resources that could be found in the refuge.
-The oppositions of drilling include people who currently reside in Alaska and people who want to preserve the wildlife and land for future considerations.